-5. HPER 344 and 345 and at least 14 hours of the HPER Analysis and Movements classes must be completed before a student may student teach in this field.
+5. HPER 344 and 345 and all Level Two Competencies must be completed before a student may student teach in this field.

 6. A teaching minor of 30 quarter hours or more.
 This minor may be selected outside the School of Health, Physical Education and Recreation, or from within the School of Health, Physical Education and Recreation in either Health Education or in Dance Education.
 Courses in the selected minor that are preceded by an asterisk () may be counted toward fulfillment of the General Education requirements.